 Ads are a bit different.
 Here, the influencer promotes your brand, product, or service through paid ads on their channels.
 These can be static (like a banner ad) or video ads.
 The advantage of using influencers for ads is that they come with built-in trust.
 Their followers already know, like, and respect them, so when they see an advertisement from an influencer, they’re more likely to pay attention to it.

 For example, Sephora used Instagram influencers to promote its new foundation launch.
 The influencers posted photos and videos of themselves wearing the foundation and included Sephora’s brand name and product in the caption.
-These posts were then promoted across Sephora’s paid media channels, such as Facebook and Instagram.
+These posts were promoted across Sephora’s paid media channels, such as Facebook and Instagram.

 Sephora also ran ads featuring influencers using the new foundation.
-These ads ran on Sephora’s owned channels, such as its website and app, and paid media channels like Facebook, Instagram, and Snapchat.
+These ads ran on Sephora’s owned channels, such as its website and app, and paid media channels, like Facebook, Instagram, and Snapchat.

 Activate Social Media Influencer Marketing with Earned Media

 With earned media, influencers can help generate publicity for your brand in two ways: through publicity stunts or partnerships.

 Publicity stunts are a great way to generate attention and get people talking about your brand.
 But they need to be carefully planned and executed.
 The goal is to develop an idea so creative and out-of-the-box that it gets people’s attention and has them talking about your brand long after the stunt is over.